net-daemon/docs/docs/v3/hass_model/hass_model_working_with_entities.md

 ```

 ## Attributes

-The Entity class also provides access to the Entities attributes.
-Each Entity, or set of Entites can have its own set of attributes with their datatypes.
-The generic `Entity<TAttributes>` class provides a convenient way to acces them in a type safe manner.
+The `Entity` class also provides access to the entity's attributes.
+Each entity or set of entities can have its own set of attributes with their own data types.
+The generic `Entity<TAttributes>` class provides a convenient way to access them in a type safe manner.

-For instance a Zone Entity has the folowing attributes
+For instance a zone entity has the following attributes:

 ```yaml
 latitude: 40.657722371758105
 longitude: -74.10552978515626